puakehaulani/budget-tracker/README.md

 ## About the Project

-Workout Tracker is an app to track a users budget.
+Budget Tracker is an app to track a users budget.
 It uses a NoSQL database to store user information about the users transactions, and can be used offline.
 The transactions pend until the user is online again.

 ## Usage